 Executive chef Julian’s passion for food and cooking formed at a young age.
 At age 18, Julian had the opportunity to intern for Sebastien Chambru at the Michelin star recipient Le Moulin de Mougins restaurant in France.
 This led to a cooking role at Sante restaurant in Spokane, WA where he worked with celebrated chef Jeremy Hansen.
 After graduating from Gonzaga University with a business degree in Operations Management, Julian began cooking at Mar’sel restaurant in the beautiful Terrenea resort in Palos Verdes, CA. Most recently, as the executive chef at Il Mattone Trattoria in Claremont, CA he created a highly reviewed Northern Italian menu.
 Julian has also traveled Europe and Southeast Asia extensively, most notably working in cucinas of Italy and finding inspiration and flavor in the food and culture of Vietnam.

 You are invited to experience our classic yet innovative cuisine in an elegant and relaxed atmosphere.
 Café Beaujolais' cooking concept starts by seeking out the finest ingredients, from organic local produce to diver scallops from Nantucket Bay and olive oil from Spain.
-We serve meats sourced locally from farmers like Magruder Ranch, and wild line-caught seafood from local fishermen like Bob Askew.
+We serve humanely raised meats from Niman Ranch, and wild line-caught seafood from local fishermen.
 We prepare our food in a simple yet innovative style to reveal the natural flavors of the product.

-1977 - Margaret Fox, at the age of 25, bought the property and began serving breakfast and lunch.
+Margaret Fox, at the age of 25, bought the property and began serving breakfast and lunch.
 She made the café famous and started the Café Beaujolais mail order business.